Is Virgin Olive Oil Better Than Olive Oil?

 Bitter, pungent and fruity are positive flavour attributes of extra virgin olive oil.
 You don’t want your olive oil to taste mouldy, yeasty or muddy.
 If it smells like crayons or stale nuts, it’s likely old and the oil has gone rancid.

 Thanks to the recent spotlight on the Mediterranean Diet, extensive research has been done on the phytonutrient composition of evoo What has been discovered is an extensive list of phytonutrients; one of the most praised is its polyphenols.
-The amount of polyphenols found in evoo is truly amazing!
+The number of polyphenols found in evoo is truly amazing!

 Polyphenols are a potent antioxidant – one that can decommission a nasty molecule in your body called a free radical.
 Free radicals can ricochet around inside your body and harm good cells.
-Antioxidants, such as the polyphenols found in extra virgin olive oil, work to neutralize free radicals; protecting the body from their harmful effects.
+Antioxidants, such as the polyphenols found in extra virgin olive oil, work to neutralize free radicals, protecting the body from their harmful effects.

 The European Food Safety Agency has now approved health claims for extra virgin olive oils with a polyphenol content of more than 250mg / kg.
 The polyphenol content in Morocco Gold is well above this level.